emacsway/emacsway.github.io/_sources/ru/domain-events-in-ddd.txt

 Domain Events могут покидать пределы Bounded Context:

-    "Using Domain Events will help you both to model explicitly and to share what has occurred within your model with the systems that need to know about it.
-The interested parties might be your own local Bounded Context and other remote Bounded Contexts."
+    Using Domain Events will help you both to model explicitly and to share what has occurred within your model with the systems that need to know about it.
+    **The interested parties might be your own local Bounded Context and other remote Bounded Contexts.**

     \- "Domain-Driven Design Distilled" [#fndddd]_ by Vaughn Vernon, Chapter "1.
 DDD for Me :: Tactical Design"

 ..

-    Publishing the Event outward to any number Bounded Contexts of other Subdomains (2) emphasizes the word Domain in the term Domain Event.
+    **Publishing the Event outward to any number Bounded Contexts of other Subdomains (2) emphasizes the word Domain in the term Domain Event.**
     In other words, Events are a domain-wide concept, not just a concept in a single Bounded Context.
     The contract of Event publishing should have the potential to be at least as broad as the enterprise, or even broader.
     Yet, wide broadcast does not forbid delivery of Events by consumers in the same Bounded Context.